knitty/firmware/README.md

 * CREF is connected to PIN 4
 * SEL is connected to PIN 9

+An Arduino shield is currently under development.
+If it's ready it will appear inside the hardware/ directory.

 ## Software

 You can easily open the Knitty.ino file with the arduino software and flash it onto your arduino.
 Be aware that your arduino should use 5V instead of 3,3 Volts.